billpg/HashBack/README.md

 The attacker can't eavesdrop or spoof because TLS is securing the channel.

 ### What if an attacker can predict the verification hash URL?"
 Let them.

+Suppose an attacker knows a current request's verification hash URL.
+They would be able to make that GET request and from that know the verification hash.
+Additionally, they could construct their own request for a Bearer token to the genuine Issuer, using the known `VerifyUrl` value with knowledge the genuine Caller's website will respond again to a second GET request with the known verification hash.

+To successfully perform this attack, the attacker will need to construct their request body such that its hash will match the verification hash, or else the Issuer service will reject the request.
+This will require finding the value of the `Unus` property which is unpredictable because it was generated from cryptographic-quality-randomness, sent over a TLS protected channel to the genuine Issuer, and is never reused.

 For an attacker to exploit knowing a current verification hash, they would need to be able to reverse that hash back into the original JSON request, including the unpredictable `Unus` property.
 Reversing SHA256 (as part of PBKDF2) is considered practically impossible.

+Nonetheless, it is trivial to make the verification hash URL unpredictable by using cryptographic-quality randomness and it may be considered prudent to do so.
+Any security analysis conducted on this exchange should assume the URL *is* predictable and thus the verification hash may be exposed to attackers.

 ### What if an attacker sends a fake POST request to an Issuer?
 The Issuer will attempt to retrieve a verification hash file from the Caller's website.
 As there won't have a verification hash that matches the fake POST request, the attempt will fail.